animal-tree/Writing-stuff/Stuff38-Something-From-Nothing.md

 Hypothetically, how far can we get without axioms?

 Well, a hidden axiom contained in the definition of definition is the existence of all definitions.
-Any definition, given any pair of hypothetics $A, B$, $A \coloneqq B$ "exists" (is true).
+Any definition, given any pair of hypotheticals $A, B$, $A \coloneqq B$ "exists" (is true).

 From that we can derive a variable $\emptyset = (A \coloneqq B)$, and its definition equivalents: